- UCAS Code: FF41

 Practical chemistry laboratory sessions help you to master basic preparative and analytical skills.
 You’ll spend one afternoon in the laboratory and the rest of your time will be in lectures and tutorials.

 You'll take classes in fundamental inorganic, organic, biological and physical chemistry, plus forensic trace analysis and analytical chemistry.
 You'll have a choice of electives as in Year 1.

 Laboratory work increases to four afternoons per week and your practical skills are enhanced with computer modelling and group exercises to develop presentational skills.

-MChem students undertake a 12-month paid industrial placement, specialising in either forensic or analytical chemistry.
-Research and Knowledge Exchange placements are also available.
+MChem students may undertake a 12-month industrial placement, specialising in either forensic or analytical chemistry.
+Academic research and knowledge exchange placements are also available.